-Human Growth, Development and Learning.
-401.
+401. Human Growth, Development and Learning.

 A broad overview of theories of teaching and learning and their classroom application.
 Analyzing these theories and integrating them into an educational philosophy or perspective.
 Applying these perspectives to effective and successful teaching.
-201 prerequisite.
+Field experience required.

-412. Parent Education.
+433. Assessment in Education.